nicolasff/webdis/README.md

 # About Webdis

 A very simple web server providing an HTTP interface to Redis.
-It uses [hiredis](https://github.com/antirez/hiredis), [jansson](https://github.com/akheron/jansson), [libevent](https://monkey.org/~provos/libevent/), and [http-parser](https://github.com/ry/http-parser/).
+It embeds [hiredis](https://github.com/antirez/hiredis), [jansson](https://github.com/akheron/jansson) (with some [local changes](./src/jansson/WEBDIS-CHANGES.md)), and [http-parser](https://github.com/ry/http-parser/).
+It also depends on [libevent](https://monkey.org/~provos/libevent/), to be installed separately.

-Webdis depends on libevent-dev.
+# Build and run from source

+Building Webdis requires the libevent development package.
 You can install it on Ubuntu by typing `sudo apt-get install libevent-dev` or on macOS by typing `brew install libevent`.

 To build Webdis with support for encrypted connections to Redis, see [Building Webdis with SSL support](#building-webdis-with-ssl-support).

-# Build and run from source

 ```sh
 $ make clean all